13 Animals That Never Sleep 🤯

 by Cyril di Bisceglie is licensed under CC BY-SA 4.0

-Dolphin newborns don’t go to sleep for the first month after they’re born, and they keep at least one eye open all the time to be vigilant.
+Dolphin newborns don’t go to sleep for the first month after birth, and they keep at least one eye open all the time to be vigilant.

-They will also continue to come up for air at regular intervals of three to thirty seconds.
+They will also continue coming up for air at three to thirty seconds intervals.

-According to the researchers’ findings, the moms will also remain awake throughout this period.
+According to the researchers, the moms will remain awake throughout this period.

 The term “uni-hemispheric slumber” refers to the phenomenon in which only half of a dolphin’s brain is believed to be asleep at any given time.

 Dolphins, in general, all engage in this behavior.
-They will then alternate which side of their body is awake in order to give their entire brain a rest.
+They will then alternate which side of their body is awake to give their entire brain a rest.

-Using this strategy, they can protect themselves while resting and keep an eye out for potential predators like sharks.
+Using this strategy, they can protect themselves while resting and watch for potential predators like sharks.

-Dolphins are able to swim even while they are sleeping, which is another interesting fact about them and puts them on the list of animals that never sleep.
+Dolphins can swim even while sleeping, which is another interesting fact about them and puts them on the list of animals that never sleep.

 2. Orca